futurehomeno/RPI_mini_UART/README.md

 make modules_prepare
 ```

 * You will then need module version information stored in a file `Module.symvers`.
-You can compile the whole kernel in the rapi to obtain it, but it is not receommended.
+You can compile the whole kernel in the rapi to obtain it, but it is not recommended.
 Fortunately, Module.symvers has already been generated for our ease.

 It can be found in: